gnperdue/OscCalcCore/README.md

 calculating neutrino oscialltion probabilities in two and three- flavor frameworks.

-It is under construction and not fully functional (you can call the C code directly, which may be enough for you, but more is coming).
+It is under construction and not fully functional - there is code that works in the sense that it returns values, but the values are not the correct physics right now.

 To build: